Veere Di Wedding

-Veere Di Wedding released theatrically on 1 June 2018 and received negative reviews.
+Veere Di Wedding was released theatrically on 1 June 2018 and generally panned by critics.
 Made on a budget of ₹28000000, the film earned over ₹139000000 worldwide to emerge as the fifth highest grossing Hindi film of the year, and the highest for a film featuring female leads.
 It received three Nominations at the 64th Filmfare Awards including Best Supporting Actress for Talsania and Bhaskar.

 Plot

 The story is about four friends, all young women, who are facing issues with relationships, both familial and sexual.

 Kalindi has been living in with her boyfriend, Rishabh, for two years in Australia, but she has a phobia about marriage and professes theoretical opposition to the idea of marriage.
 Her parents used to fight a lot, and her father, Kishan, remarried soon after her mother's death.
 When Rishabh proposes to her, Kalindi is taken aback, but then agrees to marriage for Rishabh's happiness.
 Avni is a practising lawyer in Delhi whose specialization is divorce cases.
 Her mother is looking for a suitable groom for her, but Avni's daily professional experience makes her very nervous about marriage.
 Sakshi is already married but is living with her parents after moving out of her husband's home.
 The reasons for her break up with her husband are not known at this point.
 Meera has married an American, John, with whom she has a son named Kabir.
 Her father, also named Kabir, was intensely opposed to the marriage for cultural reasons.
 Meera is still estranged from her father, and though she misses him, she refuses to meet him until he accepts John and her son.

 Kalindi travels to Delhi to get married, and stays with her uncle Kuki and his partner for these few weeks.
 Kishan and his current wife, Paromita, offer to help Kalindi in her wedding, though she remains disinterested.
 Kalindi is overwhelmed by Rishabh's affectionate, wholesome family and their deep, supportive involvement with each other.
 She is disturbed by the fact that they place way too much importance on the religious ceremonies connected to a Hindu wedding and on the significance of each ritual.
 She finds this cloying and thinks they will expect a lot from her after marriage, as she has always cherished her independence and individualism.
 Rishabh's family are surprised at the fact that Kalindi hardly seems to have any family, that she is even estranged from Kishan, and that the rather weird Kuki is unmarried and has a live-in partner.